 The nominations must include the following:

-- An electronic version of the article (published in the year prior to the year of the award)
+- An electronic version of the article (published in the 12 months prior to the application deadline)

 - A signed and fully completed application form.